sharklovin/AI-in-IT-Support-Lab-Series/Lab 8 - Generate and Test PowerShell Scripts with AI Assistance/script_logs.md

-# Script Logs — Lab 11: AI Assisted PowerShell Scripting for Active Directory Administration
+# Script Logs: AI Assisted PowerShell Scripting for Active Directory Administration

 This file records the exact console output and results produced when each script was run in the lab environment.
 All output below is copied directly from the PowerShell ISE console.